skylerchang/ClonotypeNetworkVis/README.md

 # Immune Repertoire Clonotype Network Dashboard

 ## Introduction
-This dashboard is designed to provide a clean, simple and accessible interface to explore and virsualize highly similar clonotypes.
+This dashboard is designed to provide a clean, simple and accessible interface to explore and virsualize highly similar clonotypes from the immune sequencing data.

 Currently, the dashboard includes the following tabs and features: